blockhackersio/roman-kyoto/frontend/src/functions/READEM.md

    - Check if the generated Nullifier exists in the retrieved list of NewNullifiers from the contracts events
      - If the generated Nullifier exists in the list then the commitment has been spent
      - If not, then the commitment has not been spent and is still a valid deposit

+## To retrieve the users balance

+Simply sum the amount within each of the users commitments